 $ npm install karma-jasmine karma-chrome-launcher jasmine-core --save-dev

-Many developers who use the Angular CLI love using Jasmine for testing their applications.
+Many developers who use the Angular CLI love using Jasmine for testing their applications as well as React frontend testing.
 Generally, developers use it in collaboration with Babel and Enzyme to test React apps.

 The CLI tool has traditionally been used with frameworks like Angular.
 In order to streamline this workflow, a dedicated helper util library was built.